tadorfer/protlearn/docs/source/_build/html/_sources/feature_extraction.rst.txt

 than the sequence length *N*.

-With *f*\ :sub:`i` \ being the normalized occurrence frequency of amino acid *i* in the sequence, a set of 20+:math:`\lambda` descriptors, called the pseudo amino acid composition, can be defined as:
+With *f*\ :sub:`i` \ being the normalized occurrence frequency of amino acid *i* in the sequence, a set of 20+ :math:`\lambda` descriptors, called the pseudo amino acid composition, can be defined as:

 .. math::